rdegges/rdegges-blog/articles/2010/get-outside-0.md

 -   Get a laptop, and go to a public place with free wifi.
 -   Get a daytime job.
 -   Get a pet (and take them to the park every now and then).
--   Get a girlfriend (I’ve heard they like to do things that are not always inside).
+-   Get a girlfriend (I've heard they like to do things that are not always inside).
 -   While these suggestions are obvious, clear things, they really do help.
-If nothing else, I’d recommend getting a laptop and doing some work outside.
+If nothing else, I'd recommend getting a laptop and doing some work outside.
     Just make sure you have one of those glare-resistant screens (nothing is worse than sitting outside with a laptop if it has one of those shitty reflective screens).

 So, in conclusion: get outside every now and then.
-It’ll clear your head, help you program better, and keep your sanity in check.
+It'll clear your head, help you program better, and keep your sanity in check.